afunnydev/tinysociety/content/articles/2018-11-19-34-luxurious-tiny-house-with-custom-loft.md

 ## Kitchen

-Equipped with top of the line appliances, this tiny house kitchen is anything but tiny.
+Equipped with top of the line appliances, the kitchen feels anything but tiny.
 Full size appliances and spacious counter tops mean you have plenty of room to cook up a big meal.

 ![](/img/custom1.jpeg)

-<span class="figcaption">Cabinet space for storing all the food and kitchen utensils one could need.</span>
+<span class="figcaption">Enough cabinet space to store all the food and kitchen utensils one could want.</span>

 ![](/img/custom2.jpeg)